Teaching & Coaching - is there a difference?

 Good communication skills are also crucial in teaching and Coaching, and the ability to use different methods of communication (such as visual demonstrations) accurately is essential.

 In summary, the differences between teaching and coaching occur mainly in the depth of knowledge transfer and the focus of that transfer.
 There are also differences between the level of qualification and the focus of those qualifications between teaching and coaching, as well as the financial reward for each.

 However, the main similarities lie in the fact that teaching and coaching are both essentially athlete-centred and excellent communication and planning skills are a need for both.
 Teaching and coaching are, in my view, both worthwhile and rewarding, and I am proud to do both.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Dawn Hnter, a British Triathlon Level 3 Coach, has been coaching individual triathletes and in a triathlon club for over 5 years.
+Dawn Hunter, a British Triathlon Level 3 Coach, has coached individual triathletes and in a triathlon club for over five years.
 She also competes in triathlons up to Ironman distance.
 This article has been produced here with her kind permission.